 Creating a popular blog isn’t hard.
-If you follow this guide you’ll be covered on the content end, and the rest just involves social media promotions.
+If you follow this guide, you’ll be covered on the content end.
+The rest just involves social media promotions.
 The hardest part about blogging is generating a positive ROI from it.

-Over the last 7 years I’ve created 4 blogs: Pronet Advertising (I don’t own this blog anymore), Quick Sprout, KISSmetrics, and Crazy Egg.
-Each of those blogs not only exceeds 100,000 monthly visitors, but more importantly they drive customers to each of my businesses.
+Over the last seven years, I’ve created four blogs: Pronet Advertising (I don’t own this blog anymore), Quick Sprout, KISSmetrics, and Crazy Egg.
+Each of those blogs not only exceeds 100,000 monthly visitors, but, more importantly, they drive customers to each of my businesses.

-What I learned the hard way is that monetizing blogs is much more difficult than building traffic, but I feel that I know have a formula that works well.
+What I’ve learned the hard way is that monetizing blogs is much more difficult than building traffic, but I feel that I now have a formula that works well.
 Here is the formula I use to monetize my blogs:

 If you have a product or service, you should consider doing a weekly webinar.
 The webinar shouldn’t just be about your product or service, but instead it should be around something that benefits your potential customers.

-By giving them useful information for about marketing, it builds trust within our brand and that drives signups.
+Giving them useful information about marketing builds trust within our brand, and that drives signups.
 Plus, whenever we see a fit, we can always plug our analytics solution within our webinars.

-Now to the tricky part about webinars is that you have to you to convince people who are watching them to signup for your product or service.
+Now, the tricky part about webinars is that you have to convince people who are watching them to sign up for your product or service.
 Here are the two ways we do it:

-- Ask them to signup – you can tell people who are watching your webinar to signup for your product or service.
-But I’ve found that if you get 10% of the people to convert you are doing really well, especially if you are driving them to a paid product.
-Realistically less than 5% of the viewers will actually signup for your paid product if you ask them to do so within the webinar.
+- Ask them to sign up – you can tell people who are watching your webinar to sign up for your product or service.
+I’ve found that if you get 10% of the people to convert, you are doing really well, especially if you are driving them to a paid product.
+Realistically, less than 5% of the viewers will actually sign up for your paid product if you ask them to do so within the webinar.

-- Offer a free trial – when people are signing up to watch your webinar, include a “check box” that gives them an option to signup for a free trial of product.
-We typically can get 41% of the people who signup for our webinars to optin for our free trial from this approach.
+- Offer a free trial – when people are signing up to watch your webinar, include a “check box” that gives them an option to sign up for a free trial of product.
+We typically can get 41% of the people who sign up for our webinars to opt-in for our free trial using this approach.

-It’s much easier to drive traffic to your blog compared to your main site.
-The reason being is content marketing can drive millions of visitors through the use of infographics, content guides, and plain old blog posts.
+It’s much easier to drive traffic to your blog than to your main site because content marketing can drive millions of visitors through the use of infographics, content guides, and plain old blog posts.

-Once you have a large audience reading your blog, you want to remarket them.
-Through services like Retargeter and Perfect Audience you can pixel all of your blog readers, so that when they browse random sites like TMZ, they’ll see a banner ad for your company.
+Once you have a large audience reading your blog, you want to remarket to them.
+Through services like Retargeter and Perfect Audience you can pixel all of your blog readers so that when they browse random sites like TMZ, they’ll see a banner ad for your company.

-What we’ve found is when you remarket to your blog readers, you will get a click through rate .2%.
-And out of all of those visitors, 3.58% will convert into a customer.
+We’ve found that when you remarket to your blog readers, you will get a click-through rate .2%.
+Out of all of those visitors, 3.58% will convert into customers.

 There are a ton of ways you can drive traffic from your blog to your main website.
-The easiest ways to do is by through call to actions.
-There are 4 effective call to actions that you can easily use:
+The easiest ways to do it is by through calls to action.
+There are 4 effective calls to action you can easily use: